Effect of earnings, assets and capital income on the general housing allowance

 The amount of the general housing allowance is affected by the total gross incomes (income before taxes) of all persons who live in the household.
 Both taxable and tax-exempt incomes count as income.
+Assets and capital income also affect the allowance.

-Income that affects the housing allowance
+Income and assets that affect the housing allowance

 The general housing allowance is affected by wage income and income paid in addition to the wage, for instance